 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
-However, we noted certain matters that we have reported to the management of the District in a separate special investigation report dated March 12, 2018.

 PURPOSE OF THIS REPORT

 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.
 However, this report is a matter of public record and its distribution is not limited.
 It also serves to disseminate information to the public as a reporting tool to help citizens assess government operations.